VikramVenkatesh96/Direct3DRenderingEngine/README.md

-# Direct3DRenderingEngine
+# Direct3D Rendering Engine
-Uses d3d11 to do basic rendering of Sprites and Meshes
+Uses d3d11 to do basic rendering of Sprites and Meshes.
+Source can be used directly for game engines.